MinecraftClub2020/MinecraftClub2020.github.io/README.md

 # EGHS Minecraft Club
-Welcome to East Greenwich High School Minecraft Club!
+Welcome to the East Greenwich High School Minecraft Club!

-- If you are not yet signed up but would like to join, sign up [here]()
+- If you are not yet signed up but would like to join, sign up [here](https://forms.gle/DgExDDof9oKdpFqe8)
-- Join the Google Classroom using this [link]()
+- Join the Google Classroom using this code fyfs7rw
 - Never miss a meeting, join the [remind]()
-- Here is our google meet [link]().
+- Here is our google meet [link](https://meet.google.com/lookup/g5qtkibuz3?authuser=0&hs=179).
 Next meet is 11/xx/20 @ 3

 ## How To Join